 Group rate: R3,800 per person (minimum 4 people, maximum 8)

 It is also possible to do the career exploration process in a group workshop setting – the format can be arranged to suit corporate, professional or other groups.
 The total group time needed is 10-12 hours whatever the format – and it can be done entirely on ZOOM, so is suitable for participants in different locations.

 Group dates currently available:

+Please note that workshop registrations will close at least 2-3 days beforehand as the Card Sort exercise needs to be completed before the start of the group process.
 To apply for an individual exploration, or to register an interest in group dates, for 2021, please complete the BOOKING FORM

 Any other queries feel free to contact me HERE